Matt Geer, composer and organist

 I recently completed a set of works that may be played in a variety of orchestrations:

-- Slowing Up and Speeding Down (1), for piano - Slowing Up and Speeding Down (2), for any keyboard instrument - Slowing Up and Speeding Down (2), for four unspecified instruments - Slowing Up and Speeding Down (2), for string quartet Compatibility: - Slowing Up and Speeding Down (1) is a stand-alone work for piano. - The Slowing Up and Speeding Down (2) series (for any keyboard instrument, four unspecified instruments and string quartet) may be played as stand-alone works or simultaneously, either metrically synchronised or unsynchronised.
+- Slowing Up and Speeding Down (1) is a stand-alone work for piano. - The Slowing Up and Speeding Down (2) series (for any keyboard instrument, four unspecified instruments and string quartet) may be played as stand-alone works or simultaneously, either metrically synchronised or unsynchronised.
 If versions are played unsynchronised, the individual players of their version must synchronise, but groups of players between the versions may play unsynchronised.
-They should start gesturally at the same time, but the music ends when the last group finishes their notated music. |
+They should start gesturally at the same time, but the music ends when the last group finishes their notated music.

 (Note: this recording does not include repeats.
 With repeats, the work is c.
 40 minutes)